colyseus/docs/docs/state/advanced-usage.md

 See [`EncodeOperation`](https://github.com/colyseus/schema/blob/f755b94c5e618cfd6cdf2182199ec87b68fdae47/src/encoder/EncodeOperation.ts#L16-L25) method signature for full list of arguments.

 ## Byte-level decoding

+At the `$decoder` method call, you may customize how a particular structure gets decoded, and how to interact with the callback system.

 ```typescript
 import { $decoder, Schema } from "@colyseus/schema";